Mr-Coxall/makecode-arcade-turtle-logo-lesson7/README.md

 ## Step 11
 **Done**

-You have successfully completed your six lesson in Turtle Logo.
+You have successfully completed your seventh lesson in Turtle Logo.

 ```ghost
 turtle.say("Hello, World!")